sonny-tel/Ion/README.md

 ## What I want to add
 * Drivable demo cam would be cool but lazy
 * GMod script error popup please dogecore when you gangstalk my profile can you add it
-* migrateme and invite stuff since origin invites are gone
-* Go through all the script/exploit-fix funcs with tracy and do some optimisations, perf seems a bit crap

 ## Modding
 Parity is mostly in touch with Northstar, versioning and mod names are the same.
 Any existing mods using UI script stuff that do `#if VANILLA` probably won't work but that's about it.